apache/airflow/docs/apache-airflow-providers-apache-iceberg/connections.rst

 --------------------------

 Client ID
-    The Client ID from Tabular
+    The OAuth2 Client ID

 Client Secret
-    The Client Secret from Tabular
+    The OAuth2 Client Secret

 Host
     Sets the URL to the Tabular environment.
 By default `https://api.tabulardata.io/ws/v1`